Giannah/converter-client/README.md

 **_The exercise is a two-part exercise and therefore there is two branches in that repo._**

-This branch is the first part and corresponds to the Back-End (converter-server) repo's **main** branch.
+This branch is the first part and corresponds to the Back-End (converter-server) repo **main** branch.

 In order to use this project: